department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 >  Regarding browsing and then trying searching: "I gave up [on browsing] and used the search...search is better to use *vs.* so much to read [on the home page]--a whole page that I have to read, when I should be depending on search" (p14).

-2. **Most participants' navigation of the home page often didn't include the entire page but only certain parts of it.** Some participants found **one way to navigate that worked for them, which they used it for most tasks**, ignoring other parts of the home page.
+1. **Most participants' navigation of the home page often didn't include the entire page but only certain parts of it.** Some participants found **one way to navigate that worked for them, which they used it for most tasks**, ignoring other parts of the home page.
 Here are some **different browsing focus patterns** that we observed:
      1. Only the *VA Benefits and Health Care* megamenu in the header
      1. Only *Common tasks* and *Other search tools*
      1. Only the benefit hubs
      2. Only the search box
      3. A combination of some of the above but usually not all

-**Most research participants used the header, Common tasks, Other search tools, and the benefit hubs** on the redesigned home page.
+**Most research participants used the header, *Common tasks, Other search tools*, and the Benefit hubs** on the redesigned home page.
 Almost half of the participants used the new search box, and many fewer used the "sign in or create account" button.
 No one clicked on the Vantage blog promo.
 Below you can see the different areas of the redesigned home page labeled, followed by the percentages of participants who used each area of the page.
 - [INSERT IMAGE](TBD)
 - [INSERT IMAGE](TBD)

-7. **Most participants (79%) scrolled all the way down** the home page to the footer.
+1. **Most participants (79%) scrolled all the way down** the home page to the footer.
 This is an improvement over the current home page on Production, which has a row of photos that gives the false impression of being the bottom of the page.

-8. Different participants took very **different paths to complete the same tasks**, which was possible because there are many ways to navigate from the home page to the same content page.